-Purpose - This research aimed to analyze the causality between the four perspectives in the Balanced Scorecard performance and to analyze the different performance of the four perspectives for the two group schools studied.
-Data were collected using closed and open questionnaires distributed to teachers, staff, and parents.
+Purpose - This research aimed to analyze the causality between the four perspectives in the balanced scorecard (BSC) performance and to analyze the different performance of the four perspectives for the two group schools studied.

-Design/Methodology/Approach - Quantitative data were processed using Smart PLS 3.0 and an independent sample t-test.
+Design/methodology/approach - Quantitative data were processed using Smart PLS 0.3 and an independent sample t-test.
 Qualitative data collected using open questionnaires on performance achievement strategies and constraints were analyzed using the Leximancer 4.51.

 Findings - Results showed that innovation and learning performance influenced financial performance and internal business performance.
 However, innovation and learning performance did not affect customer satisfaction performance.
-Internal business performance did not influence customer satisfaction performance.
-Customer satisfaction performance did not influence financial performance.
+Internal business performance affected financial performance.
+However, internal business performance did not influence customer satisfaction performance.
 Customer satisfaction performance did not mediate the relationship between innovation and learning performance and financial performance.
 Internal business performance mediated the relationship between innovation and learning performance and financial performance.
 The two school groups exhibited differing innovation and learning performance, with no difference for the other three perspectives.